Philosophy and Motivation PDF

 I believe that the purpose of economic education is to introduce students to a different way of thinking.
 I encourage my students to see and think like an economist by exposing them to new ideas using a variety of teaching methods.
 In my classes I emphasize problem solving, critical thinking, and teamwork.

-I have applied this philosophy while teaching classes in Managerial Economics, Economic Development of Developing Nations, Transition Economies, Public Choice (all in the Department of Economics), and Personal Finance (in the Business School) at George Mason University.
+I have applied this philosophy while teaching classes in Economic Development, Intermediate Macro and Microeconomics, and Game Theory in the Economics Department at Pepperdine University.
+And in Managerial Economics, Economic Development of Developing Nations, Transition Economies, Public Choice (all in the Department of Economics), and Personal Finance (in the Business School) at George Mason University.
 With Professor Thomas Stratmann, a leading applied econometrician in the fields of public choice and law and economics, I have also had the opportunity to co-teach an Econometrics class.
 My teaching philosophy influences the structure and content of all my classes, the way I conduct my lectures, and what my students take away from the course, as evidenced by their evaluations and comments.

 Through my experience teaching, I have learned that the most effective pedagogy is passion for my subject and approachability.
 Energy is infectious and I want to impart my enthusiasm for economics to my students through my own engagement and research in the subject.
 I make it a point to learn each student’s name which allows me to address them in a more personal way.
 It is important for them to know that I not only care about their academics but that I also care about them as individuals.
 College is a time for great personal growth and intellectual development and I feel privileged to be a small part of my students’ experiences at university.